simonlindgren/Sentiment-analysis/README.md

-# Tidy-Sentiment-Analysis
+# Sentiment analysis
-A notebook about different types of sentiment analysis with Tidy Text
+A notebook about different types of sentiment analysis with Tidy Text in R.